[LUM#2] Heatwave in the Mediterranean

 Biodiversity in danger

-Between 1970 and 2000, populations of freshwater species declined by 50%, and those of marine and terrestrial species by 30%.
+Between 1970 and 2000, freshwater species populations declined by 50%, while marine and terrestrial species populations declined by 30%.

 Welcome to the year 2100

-By 2100, the region's climate is expected to experience a rise in average temperature of 2 to 4 degrees, a drop in rainfall of 4 to 30% and a rise in sea level of 20 to 60 cm.
+By 2100, the region's climate is expected to experience an average temperature increase of 2 to 4 degrees, a decrease in rainfall of 4 to 30%, and a sea level rise of 20 to 60 cm.